PaulSHahn2/emacssetup/INSTALLED.md

 is similar to how monolithic IDE's provide their own (often IDE specific) project file format (or use something like *Maven*).
 Projectile includes support for automatic refactoring of code and movement between files within projects.
-It is programming language and tool agnostic and attempts to recognize development projects of different types that were created by different tooling.
+Projectile is programming language and tool agnostic and attempts to recognize development projects of different types that were created by different tooling.
 Support for specific project types is modular via the use of tool specific plugins and extensions.

 See: <https://docs.projectile.mx/en/latest/>